MatrixAges/animus/packages/website/public/blog/example/en.md

 - [x] Solve puzzles from the physics class
 - [ ] Check emails for new homework instructions or notifications
 - [x] Preview the chemistry class content for next week

+## Quote

+> "The only way to do great work is to love what you do." - Steve Jobs

+## Callouts

+> [!NOTE] This is `NOTE` callout
+> Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!

+> [!TIP] This is `TIP` callout
+> Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!

+> [!IMPORTANT] This is `IMPORTANT` callout
+> Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!

+> [!WARNING] This is `WARNING` callout
+> Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!

+> [!CAUTION] This is `CAUTION` callout
+> Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!
+Some content is displayed directly!

+### Collapsible

+> [!NOTE]- This is a **collapsible** callout
+> Some content shown after opening!

+> [!NOTE]+ This is a **uncollapsible** callout
+> Some content shown after opening!

 ## Footnote